 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-Why Can’t I Talk To a Real Person?
+Why Can’t I Talk to a Real Person?

-What you must consider when using free services.
+What to consider when using free services.

 There are many reasons you're more likely to be directed to online and self-help resources than talk to a real person.